ucsb-cs156/w24/lab/team01.md

 Clone the team's repo to your own machine or CSIL account, with `git clone repo-url`, then cd into the repo and open it up in your editor (we suggest VSCode).

-* OR try opening it in a GitHub Codespace

 Then try running `mvn spring-boot:run` and opening up the server on <http://localhost:8080>.

 Try navigating to <http://localhost:8080/swagger-ui/> and trying out the various APIs.